rchikhi/2025-logan-practical/PartA.md

 It will find the location of the SRA file automatically, download it, convert it to FASTQ, and delete it, so that you end up with only the two FASTQ files.
 We did all the steps above to see what happened behind the scenes.

+Also, if you are bothered with `fasterq-dump` not showing any output until it has finished, you may add the `--progress` command line argument.

 ### 1. Accessing SRA data through Logan